Thesis Boot Camp

-I’ve found the best way to spread the success of Thesis Boot Camp is for one of our team to work directly with the new institution on the first iteration of the programme.
-Local organisers may then feel equipped to roll out the programme as fits the needs of their institution, or we will happily return to facilitate future events or part thereof.
+I’ve therefore found the best way to spread the success of Thesis Boot Camp is for one of the original team members to work directly with the new institution on the first iteration.
+If desired, we will happily return to facilitate future events or part thereof.

 Would you like to know more?

 If you are a staff member at a university and are interested in bringing the programme to your institution, please get in touch.

-If you are a PhD student, please enquire with your postgraduate development or researcher development department to see if Thesis Boot Camp is coming to your University.
-If it isn’t yet available on your campus, please get in touch and I can provide you with information to help you make a case to your institution for Thesis Boot Camp.
+If you are a PhD student, and Thesis Boot Camp isn’t yet available on your campus, please get in touch and I can provide you with information to help you make a case to your institution for introducing Thesis Boot Camp.

 Thesis Boot Camp around the web: